rondagdag/audience-survey/iac/README.md

 This directory contains Terraform configuration for deploying the Audience Survey application infrastructure to Azure.

+# Audience Survey Infrastructure as Code

+> Note: This project now deploys to Azure Container Apps with Azure Container Registry via Terraform and GitHub Actions.
+Previous App Service references below are legacy and will be gradually updated.
+See the new GitHub workflow at `.github/workflows/deploy.yml` and the Terraform outputs `container_app_url` and `acr_login_server`.

 ## 📋 Prerequisites

 1. **Azure CLI** - [Install Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli)